lavendermistyco/mathew-resume/Readme.md

 # How Mathew Correa Can Start Getting Callbacks — Internship Strategy Guide

+## 🚀 Homework
+- Update LinkedIn
+- Summary of who you are, your background, and why you want to be in tech (Shout you out on LinkedIn)
+- No need for new projects -> Some content on LinkedIn (Weekly) about what you are building and working on.
+- 1 article about one of the best projects you've done and the design choices, the backend system communication diagrams (UML class diagram, system diagram): https://drawio-app.com/uml-diagrams/
+- Get recommendations from people who you worked with at the bootcamp (send them what you want them to say) and your jobs
+- Update ME when you are done!

 ## 💡 Step 1: Rebrand His Goal
 Mathew should stop applying to full-time “junior dev” jobs for now and instead position himself as:
 > **Software Engineering Intern | Full-Stack Developer in Training**